CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ```

-## Ubuntu as only OS
+## Remove ChromeOS and install Ubuntu

-If you’d rather not use ChromeOS at all, you can enter developer mode and then replace the operating system entirely with Ubuntu or another operating system — you just may have to jump through some hoops in order to get the touchscreen to work.
+If you don't want to use ChromeOS at all, you can replace the OS entirely with Ubuntu (or another operating system).
+It is a bit more tricky, but doable.
+Note that the touch screeen might not function properly (or at all) or that you have to jump through some hoops in order to get it work.

-Remove the "write-protection" screw (n.
-7 in the image shown above).
+There are a feww online resources that can help you in the process:
 - Here a extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation.
 - Here a [blogpost](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/) and a [video](https://www.youtube.com/watch?v=AxsckwmRhfw) by *David Burgess*.
 - Here a [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen* using ChrUbuntu or Bodhi Linux.

 ### You need:
-1. usb with Ubuntu
+1. a small cross-head screwdriver;
-2. usb with recovery ChromeOS
+2. usb drive with Ubuntu.

+The process is a s follows.
+First, you have to open your laptop (see section above) and remove the "write-protection" screw (n.
+7 in the image shown above).

 ## Other Linux distros